crescentflare/DataInjector/README.md

 ### Features

-* Provides an easy way to access and modify maps on Android and dictionaries on iOS
+* Provides an easy way to access and modify nested data structures (like lists and maps on Android, or arrays and dictionaries on iOS)
-* Convert between data sets easily
+* Convert between data types easily
+* A set of injectors to help modify target data based on source data
+* A set of transformers to convert source data (also can be used together with injectors)

 ### iOS integration guide